 Just like the body needs sleep in order to function optimally, the mind also needs rest.
 Mobile phones, social media and internet have virtually blocked easy access to this vital necessity.

 White space or down time allows the thinking mind to take rest so that new neural connections can be made and new ideas formed.
-I can’t tell you how many problems I’ve solved by holding a paint brush.
+I can’t tell you how many problems I’ve solved by holding a paint brush or pen.
 The simple act of letting go of the grip of conceptual mind seems to magically release a flood of insights.
-A creative outlet invites this experience.
 It’s possible to train the mind to do this through meditation practice, but I find that keeping my hands busy making art can also achieve the same result.

 Creativity Breeds Inspiration